 The KDJ indicator contains three separate lines that are plotted on a lower indicator panel.
 It is based on the stochastic indicator but is modified to be similar in function to other variants of the stochastic, such as Lane’s Stochastic.
 This indicator has three output lines and several settings you can use to define its function:

 - K Length = default 9

 - D length = default 3

 - D multipler = default -2

 - MA type = default Wilders MA

 You can identify signals in this indicator by watching for the relative position of the lines on the chart, any divergences from the price action, and the crosses of the various lines generated by the indicator.

 Guppy Moving Averages

-The Guppy indicator is a set of moving averages of defined lengths, famously known for making identifying the overall direction of trend easy to the human eye.
+The Guppy indicator is a set of moving averages of defined lengths, famously known for making identifying the overall direction of trend easy for the human eye.
 Spotting trend with Guppy is as simple as identifying the direction the lines are heading.
 The crosses between the various lines on the indicator can indicate a trend change starting or completing.
 TrendSpider’s Guppy indicator implementation provides two zones – an upper and lower – to make it easier to view.
-This indicator generates 12 total lines: 6 fast moving averages and 6 slow ones.
-The fast moving averages are colored green by default while the slow ones are colored red by default.
+This indicator generates 12 total lines: 6 fast-moving averages and 6 slow ones.
+The fast-moving averages are colored green by default while the slow ones are colored red by default.
 The inputs are as follows: